 We are subject to termination or non-renewal of our government contracts.
 We typically enter into facility management contracts with governmental entities for terms of up to five years, with additional renewal periods at the option of the contracting governmental agency.
-Notwithstanding any contractual renewal option of a contracting governmental agency, 24 of our facility management contracts with the customers listed under "Business - Facility Portfolio - Facilities and Facility Management Contracts" have expired (1) or are currently scheduled to expire (23) on or before December 31, 2010.
+Notwithstanding any contractual renewal option of a contracting governmental agency, 33 of our facility management contracts with the customers listed under "Business - Facility Portfolio - Facilities and Facility Management Contracts" have expired (2) or are currently scheduled to expire (31) on or before December 31, 2009.
 See "Business - Facility Portfolio - Facilities and Facility Management contracts."
-Although we generally expect these customers to exercise renewal options or negotiate new contracts with us, one or more of these contracts may not be renewed by the corresponding governmental agency.
+Although we currently expect these customers to exercise renewal options or negotiate new contracts with us, one or more of these contracts may not be renewed by the corresponding governmental agency.
 In addition, these and any other contracting agencies may determine not to exercise renewal options with respect to any of our contracts in the future.
-During January 2010, we were notified by the BOP of their decision not to renew the management contract at our 2,304-bed California City Correctional Center in California City, California upon expiration of the management contract on September 30, 2010.
-During January 2010, the Governor and Legislature in the state of Arizona proposed budgets that would phase-out the utilization of private out-of-state beds.
-As of December 31, 2009, we managed approximately 2,100 inmates at our Diamondback Correctional Facility in Oklahoma and 675 inmates at our Huerfano County Correctional Center in Colorado under management contracts with the state of Arizona.
-We have since received formal notification from the state of Arizona that they will not renew the management contract at the Huerfano facility upon termination of the contract on March 8, 2010.
-Our contract with Arizona at Diamondback expires on May 1, 2010.

-Governmental agencies typically may terminate a facility contract at any time without cause or use the possibility of termination to negotiate a lower per diem rate.
+Governmental agencies typically may also terminate a facility contract at any time without cause or use the possibility of termination to negotiate a lower fee for per diem rates.
 In the event any of our management contracts are terminated or are not renewed on favorable terms or otherwise, we may not be able to obtain additional replacement contracts.
 The non-renewal or termination of any of our contracts with governmental agencies could materially adversely affect our financial condition, results of operations and liquidity, including our ability to secure new facility management contracts from others.

 Our ability to secure new contracts to develop and manage correctional and detention facilities depends on many factors outside our control.
 Our growth is generally dependent upon our ability to obtain new contracts to develop and manage new correctional and detention facilities.
 This possible growth depends on a number of factors we cannot control, including crime rates and sentencing patterns in various jurisdictions and acceptance of privatization.
 The demand for our facilities and services could be adversely affected by the relaxation of enforcement efforts, leniency in conviction or parole standards and sentencing practices or through the decriminalization of certain activities that are currently proscribed by our criminal laws.
 For instance, any changes with respect to drugs and controlled substances or illegal immigration could affect the number of persons arrested, convicted, and sentenced, thereby potentially reducing demand for correctional facilities to house them.
-Legislation has been proposed in numerous jurisdictions that could lower minimum sentences for some nonviolent crimes and make more inmates eligible for early release based on good behavior.
+Legislation has been proposed in numerous jurisdictions that could lower minimum sentences for some non-violent crimes and make more inmates eligible for early release based on good behavior.
 Also, sentencing alternatives under consideration could put some offenders on probation with electronic monitoring who would otherwise be incarcerated.
 Similarly, reductions in crime rates could lead to reductions in arrests, convictions and sentences requiring incarceration at correctional facilities.